The Last of Us Season 2 is 'outlined' and 'ready to go' whenever Hollywood strike ends

 While HBO’s Craig Mazin helmed The Last of Us TV show, starring Pedro Pascal as Joel and Bella Ramsey as Ellie, closely followed the 2013 video game’s plot, it also introduced new characters, locations and strayed from its core story at times.
 It’s unclear if Season 2 of The Last of Us will take a similar approach to adapting The Last of Us Part II’s far more ambitious plot.

 Reports from earlier this year indicate that The Last of Us Season 2 will film in Vancouver, British Columbia.
-The first season of the show was shot in locations across Calgary, Edmonton, Canmore and Grand Prairie, Alberta.
+The first season of the show was shot in locations across Alberta, including Calgary, Edmonton, Canmore and Grand Prairie.

 Image credit: HBO